Penguin One, Us Zero: Plot

 Two Bureau of Alcohol, Tobacco, Firearms, Explosives, and Cults (ATFEC) agents investigate Holy Wayne (Paterson Joseph), deeming him a threat to the country based on his profile, with possible indication of sex offenses.
 An ATFEC team raids Wayne's compound, killing many of its members.
 Just as an agent prepares to execute Christine (Annie Q.), Tom (Chris Zylka) kills the agent and takes her to an underground hideout.

 Kevin (Justin Theroux) is haunted by a dream where he sees Dean (Michael Gaston).
 He is also reprimanded by Lucy (Amanda Warren), as some civilians saw him shooting dogs the previous night.
 Kevin dismisses it, but is confused when a bagel he placed on a toaster disappears.
 Later, he finds that Dean's truck has been parked in his driveway, with a dead dog on the trunk.
-While at a coffee shop, Jill (Margaret Qualley) and Aimee (Emily Meade notice Nora (Carrie Coon) carrying a gun in a bag, before intentionally spilling her cup, breaking it.
+While at a coffee shop, Jill (Margaret Qualley) and Aimee (Emily Meade) notice Nora (Carrie Coon) carrying a gun in a bag, before intentionally spilling her cup, breaking it.
 As they follow her, they see her hugging Reverend Matt (Christopher Eccleston).
 They follow her in a car, eventually deducing that she is Matt's sister.

 Tom and Christine escape to a gas station, where they are reunited with Wayne.
 Wayne congratulates Tom for protecting Christine, although the murder he committed may have "poisoned" him.
 He offers to hug him to hug his "pain" away, which Tom declines.
 Wayne decides to go on the run, telling Tom to protect the pregnant Christine and to go off the grid.
 At the Guilty Remnant's pledge house, Laurie (Amy Brenneman) has been assigned as a mentor to Meg (Liv Tyler).
 They make Meg chop a tree with an axe.
 This frustrates Meg, as she feels there is no purpose in this.
 Her fiancé issues a missing report on her, prompting Kevin to visit her.
 Meg claims that she wants to stay with Guilty Remnant, although she still keeps his contact card.
 Later, seeing the sacrifices that Laurie made, she surrenders her departed mother's sweater.

 At night, Kevin is visited by Dean, who claims that they could go shooting dogs the next day, also telling Kevin to keep his truck.
 The next day, Kevin visits his father, Kevin Sr. (Scott Glenn), who has been committed to an institution.
 Kevin is questioning his sanity, but his father states he can't help him.
-He goes back to the station where he opens the toaster, discovering the burnt bagel inside.
+He goes back to the station where he opens the toaster, discovering the burned bagel inside.
 Back at the Guilty Remnant, Meg finally decides to stay, emotionally chopping the tree.